Node

 You can either:

-[COMMONJS] Use the
+[COMMONJS] Use the exports.

 . (or you can do module.exports = {things you want to export} at the bottom of the utils file).
-Make sure 'type':'module; IS NOT in package.json (this sets it to ecma syntax)[ECMA] Use the
+Make sure 'type':'module; IS NOT in package.json (this sets it to ecma syntax)

-keyword with theimport
+keyword with the import

 keyword.
-For this, you must make sure the file you're importing from is .mjs (basically .js), and make sure you have ("type": "module",) in the package.json (fromnpm init
+For this, you must make sure the file you're importing from is .mjs (basically .js), and make sure you have ("type": "module",) in the package.json (from npm init

-)Usually if you only have to expose one bit of code, you should use the
+Usually if you only have to expose one bit of code, you should use the default

 keyword.
 This allows you to import the module with whatever name you want: (still need the package.json thing from above ^)